-Equinoxes are opposite on either side of the equator, so the spring equinox (vernal equinox) in the northern hemisphere is the autumnal (fall) equinox in the southern hemisphere and vice versa.
+The spring (vernal) equinox in the Northern Hemisphere is the autumnal (fall) equinox in the Southern Hemisphere and vice versa.

 On the two equinoxes every year the sun shines directly on the equator and the length of day and night is nearly equal – but not quite.

 Northern Hemisphere spring equinox

 (USA, Central America, Canada, Europe, Asia, northern Africa)

 Southern Hemisphere spring equinoxSeptember equinox 2014: September 23, at 02:29 UTC.